spencerhooks/ziplineextension/README.md

 # Zipline Chrome Extension
 A Chrome extension to create short URLs using Zipline.
 This extension is being developed and tested (so far) using Brave v1.48.167.
+I don't really know what I'm doing, so feedback is welcome.
+It's basically working as is.

+_Security note: The API token is stored in storage.sync.
+Google does not recommend this for sensitive data, but their solution is to use storage.session, which is deleted when you close the browser.
+That's not very user friendly and would mean having to add your token after each browser start.
+Any ideas?_

 ## Screenshots (In Development)

 ![Main Page](https://h8ks.me/u/yHmiQE.png) ![Settings Page](https://h8ks.me/u/FRpc7u.png)

+To do list:
+1. Add vanity functionality
+2. Investigate another storage solution with better security
+3. Possibly change token input box to password type so that it is obscured.
+Can't decide if that is necessary (might be annoying).

+<a target="_blank" href="https://icons8.com/icon/2969/settings">Settings</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>
+<a target="_blank" href="https://icons8.com/icon/7703/cancel">Cancel</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>